ngothientuong/learn-to-code-go-version-03/tim/interfaces_polymorphism.md

 Joke The interface says to a struct: "Hey baby!
 If you have these methods, then you're my type"

-When a type T is a receiver of a function which certain identifier, then the type T is said to have a method of identifier
+When a type T is a receiver of a function with a certain identifier, then the type T is said to have a method of identifier

 Example:
 ```